ExoCore-Kernel/ExoCore-Kernel/README.md

 * Submit pull requests for improvements, new modules, or documentation updates.
 * Follow the existing code style (K\&R C, minimal dependencies).

-## License

-This project is released under the MIT License.
-You are free to fork, modify, and redistribute with proper attribution.